-Emma Hutchison is a Postdoctoral Research Fellow in the School of Political Science and International Studies at the University of Queensland, Australia.
+Emma Hutchison is a UQ Research Fellow in the School of Political Science and International Studies at the University of Queensland, Australia.
 Before this, she was the 2010 Australian European University Institute Postdoctoral Fellow at the European University Institute, Florence, Italy.

 Her current key research projects examine:

 - Emotions and World Politics.
 This involves further research on the roles emotions play in world politics.
 It draws and extends upon Dr Hutchison's recent book, Affective Communities in World Politics: Collective Emotions After Trauma (Cambridge Studies in International Relations, Cambridge University Press, 2016) as well as collaborative work conducted together with Professor Roland Bleiker.

 - Emotional Cultures and the Politics of Humanitarianism.
 This new single authored project inquires into emerging cultures of 'humanitarian emotions'.
 It investigates how the history of representing distant suffering has enabled particular emotional discourses and practices through which humanitarianism is now conceived of and enacted.
 Research has already begun through an ARC Centre of Excellence for the History of Emotions AI project on 'Disaster Imagery and the History of Humanitarian Emotions'.
 This research will continue by way of a UQ Research Fellowship from 2017.

 - Images and Humanitarian Crises.
 As part of a research team with Professor Roland Bleiker and Professor David Campbell, Dr Hutchison was awarded a 2010 ARC Discovery Grant for a project on 'How images shape responses to humanitarian crises'.
 This project entails a series of articles and co-authored book.

 Along with these key research areas, Dr Hutchison is also interested in, and undertaking smaller projects on, the politics of aesthetics, visual culture, literature and contemporary feminism.